rml-lee/E-commerce-Sales-Analysis/README.md

 # E-commerce Sales Analysis

 # Business Task
-The goal of this project is to gather actionable insights and identify trends from the provided superstore dataset.
+This analysis will gather actionable insights and identify trends from the provided superstore dataset, taking a deeper dive into sales trends and profitability drivers.
+The goal is to pinpoint underperforming products, departments, and locations by examining profitability.
+This will enable data-driven strategies to optimize operational efficiency for improved financial health.

 **Domain**: Retail and E-Commerce